• Home

 Yes, you read that right.

 Use a Gauge Chart to set target metrics.
-And this will help you understand the performance of a specific KPI based on a target you pre-defined.
+This will help you understand the performance of a specific KPI based on a target you pre-defined.

 For example, the chart can easily display the percentage of the goal achieved until a specific time.